mcxross/ksui/README.md

-<h1 align="center">Ksui - KMP Library for Sui</h1>
+<h1 align="center">Ksui - Multiplatform SDK for Sui</h1>

-Ksui, /keɪˈsuːiː/ (pronounced as "kay-soo-ee"), is a collection of Kotlin Multiplatform JSON-RPC wrapper and crypto utilities for interacting with a Sui Full node.
+Ksui, /keɪˈsuːiː/ (pronounced as "kay-soo-ee"), is a Kotlin Multiplatform (KMP) SDK for integrating with the Sui blockchain.

-This library is intended to be the highest quality publicly available library for interacting with Sui on any Kotlin-supported platform by epitomizing expressiveness, conciseness and aesthetics
+It is designed to be a type-safe, client-configurable, and multiplatform SDK that can be used across different platforms such as Android, iOS, JS, and JVM.
+It is built on top of the KMM toolchain and is designed to be extensible and easy to use.

 ![Build](https://img.shields.io/badge/Build-v2.0.1-blue.svg)
 [![Kotlin Version](https://img.shields.io/badge/Kotlin-v1.9.23-B125EA?logo=kotlin)](https://kotlinlang.org)